Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 How to qualify for a $400,000 business loan

-While a $400,000 business loan is below the average borrowing amount of $660,000, it may still be difficult to qualify for if you just started your business.
+While a $400,000 business loan is below the average borrowing amount of $660,000, it may still be difficult to qualify if you recently started your business.

 To qualify for a loan of this size, you typically need:

 • Good personal credit.
-Banks typically require a personal credit score of 680 and up, while online lenders may go as low as 520 for short-term financing like MCAs.
+The credit score you need to get a business loan varies by lender and loan type.
+Banks typically require a personal credit score of 670 and up, while online lenders may go as low as 520 for short-term financing like MCAs.
 And for invoice financing or factoring, your credit score may not factor in at all.

 • At least a year or more in business.
-While you may find some types of lenders or loans willing to work with at least six months in business, most lenders require one to two years in business for this size of loan.
+While you may find some types of lenders or loans willing to work with businesses operating for only six months, most lenders require one to two years in business for this size of loan.

 • A personal guarantee.
 The lender may also ask you for a personal guarantee, especially for unsecured loans not backed by business assets.

-Use the calculator below to find out how much your loan might cost based on different rates and terms.
+Use our business loan calculator to find out how much your loan might cost based on different rates and terms.

 Business loan calculator